 Beef Stew Made Easy.

-So many times, after a dinner of roasted whole chicken or a t-bone steak, we’ve made the mistake of throwing out the animal bones, when we could have made some delicious bone broth!
+So many times, after a dinner of a roasted whole chicken or a t-bone steak, we’ve made the mistake of throwing out the animal bones, when we could have made some delicious bone broth!
 Not to mention the delicious treat that is sucking some marrow out of a giant bone after cooking it.
 If you have never done this, you are really missing out!
 Go grab yourself a piece of meat with the bone still inside right now!

 Eating bone marrow has so many benefits: